zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 <TabItem value="tog_mo">

 This hold-tap example implements a [toggle-layer](layers.md/#toggle-layer) when the keybind is tapped and a [momentary-layer](layers.md/#momentary-layer) when it is held.
-Similarly to the Autoshift and Sticky-Hold use-cases, a `TOG_MO(layer)` macro is defined such that the `&tog` and `&mo` behaviors can target a single layer.
+Similarly to the Autoshift and Sticky Hold use-cases, a `TOG_MO(layer)` macro is defined such that the `&tog` and `&mo` behaviors can target a single layer.

 ```dtsi title="Hold-Tap Example: Toggle layer on Tap, Momentary layer on Hold"
 #include <dt-bindings/zmk/keys.h>